falabrasil/ufpalign/README.en.md

 ![](doc/praat_menu.png)

-When the alignment is successful finished, the aligner offers the option to promptly display the current resulting TextGrid in the Praat interface or to proceed to align a new audio file.
+When the alignment is successfully finished, the aligner offers the option to promptly display the current resulting TextGrid in the Praat interface or to proceed to align a new audio file.